 Types of End Mills

-This tool has a rounded corner but a flat bottom and can be used to create a fillet on the bottom of a wall.
+This tool has a rounded corner but a flat bottom and can create a fillet on the bottom of a wall.
 The corner radius is less prone to breakage than the sharp corners on flat end mills, so bull nose end mills are often used for roughing.

 The serrations in a roughing tip can quickly remove large amounts of material while leaving a rough finish.